JEFworks Lab Guide

 We expect all data, code, and relevant lab materials to be shared upon publication and to the Open Access standard to the best of our abilities.

-Unpublished lab materials, including but not limited to software, data, manuscript drafts, and grants can be presented and shared with others outside the lab as along as prior approval is given by Prof. Fan and all collaborators on the project.
+Unpublished lab materials, including but not limited to software, data, manuscript drafts, and grants can be presented and shared with others outside the lab with approval from Prof. Fan and other corresponding author collaborators (if any) on the project.

 Group members are expected to complete a check-list document for each manuscript they submit: click to download.
 This check-list is provided to help facillitate a minimum standard (both written and ethical) of the group’s output and level of communication to co-authors and collaborators.